Molecular tests, an essential step to guarantee access to precision medicine

 DATA AND BIOINFORMATION IN PERSONALIZED MEDICINE

-The expert has highlighted how the Covid-19 pandemic has had among its effects an enhancement of sequencing in different areas that has made it possible to discover “that infectious diseases also have a genetic component that must be taken into account within an approach of personalized medicine”.
+The expert highlighted how the Covid-19 pandemic has had, among its effects, an enhancement of sequencing in different areas that has made it possible to discover “that infectious diseases also have a genetic component that must be taken into account within an approach of personalized medicine”.

-All this has allowed, in his opinion, to set in motion “a technological machinery that favors the personalization of treatments and that has no turning back.
-These factors, together with access to massive clinical data, have increased our capacity for discovery. and the generation of knowledge (biomarkers) which in turn will improve the personalization of medicine “.
+All this has allowed, in his opinion, to set in motion “a technological machinery that favors the personalization of treatments and that no longer has a turning back.
+These factors, together with access to massive clinical data, have increased our capacity for discovery. and the generation of knowledge (biomarkers) that in turn will improve the personalization of medicine “.

 For his part, Dr. Alfonso Valencia, professor at the Catalan Institution for Research and Advanced Studies (ICREA) and director of the National Institute of Bioinformatics (INB-ISCIII / ELIXIR), has indicated during his speech that “sharing medical and genomic data is essential to progress in biomedical research, with its implications for health, gaining in quantity, diversity and quality of information “.